yavol/apps-by-agents/CONTRIBUTING.md

 ```
 /
-├── YYYY-MM-DD/          # Date of the workshop
+├── dd-mm-yyyy/          # Date of the workshop (day-month-year)
 │   └── username/        # GitHub username of the human collaborator
 │       └── app-name/    # AI-generated application
 ```